caseywdunn/nkmer/readme.md

 `nkmer` uses an unsigned 64 bit integer representation of kmers, where each nucleotide is encoded as two bits.
 This limits the length of kmers to 31, since k must be odd (to avoid pailindromes) and the two bits per nucleotide must fit within the integer length.

+## Development

+Some common tasks in development:

+    cargo test
+    cargo clippy
+    cargo clippy --fix
+    cargo build # Debug
+    cargo build --release

+`zlib` dependency requires that cmake is installed and in the `PATH`.
+For example, on MacOS you need:

+    export PATH="/Applications/CMake.app/Contents/bin:$PATH"